sschepis-zuul/python-bitcoinlib/README.md

 ## Mutable vs. Immutable objects

-Like the Bitcoin Core codebase CTransaction is immutable and CMutableTransaction is mutable; unlike the Bitcoin Core codebase this distinction also applies to COutPoint, CTxIn, CTxOut, and CBlock.
+Like the Gozer Core codebase CTransaction is immutable and CMutableTransaction is mutable; unlike the Gozer Core codebase this distinction also applies to COutPoint, CTxIn, CTxOut, and CBlock.

 ## Endianness Gotchas

-Rather confusingly Bitcoin Core shows transaction and block hashes as little-endian hex rather than the big-endian the rest of the world uses for SHA256. python-bitcoinlib provides the convenience functions x() and lx() in bitcoin.core to convert from big-endian and little-endian hex to raw bytes to accomodate this.
+Rather confusingly Gozer Core shows transaction and block hashes as little-endian hex rather than the big-endian the rest of the world uses for SHA256. python-gozerlib provides the convenience functions x() and lx() in gozer.core to convert from big-endian and little-endian hex to raw bytes to accomodate this.
 In addition see b2x() and b2lx() for conversion from bytes to big/little-endian hex.